Manatee Springs State Park: Biology

 Tree types in the park consist of cypress, sweetgum, maple and ash.

 Largemouth bass, speckled perch, catfish and bream and longnose gar are some of the fish in this part of the Suwannee.
 White-tailed deer and various small mammals and birds can also be seen in the park year-round.

 The West Indian Manatees, for which the spring is named, travel to the site often, as there are around 100 manatee sightings a year at the park.
 The springs are an ideal place for the manatees as the tannic acid, which darkens the Suwannee River, stunts the growth of aquatic plant life.
 The clear spring provides a place for the manatees to feed and rest from their 23-mile travel from the gulf.
 Manatees are more commonly seen in fall and winter, as the constant 72 °F (23 °C) temperature acts as a warm haven for them.
 Manatees cannot survive long in cold water, so the spring provides a good place to calve and shelter if winter is particularly harsh.
 In recent years, boat traffic threatened the life of manatees in the area and in order to prevent harming the manatees, the state park closes the spring run to boat traffic.
 This allows the manatee population to remain safe, increase in populations, and for more visitors to see these animals.

 The spring also attracts large numbers of American black vultures, who winter here.
-The surprising number of birds makes for a somewhat Gothic spectacle, with moss-draped cypress trees surrounding the spring run filled with large, black birds.
+The moss-draped cypress trees surrounding the spring run are filled with large, black birds.
 The vultures aren't particularly afraid of humans, but are not aggressive either.